gadhave-rajesh/practice-raj/FastAPI/readme.md

 The server will typically start at http://127.0.0.1:8000.

 ## 4. Testing the API
+cmd
 - Method 1: Interactive Web Docs (Recommended)
     Open Docs: Go to 127.0.0.1.
     Select Endpoint: Click the POST /items route.
     Try it out: Click the "Try it out" button.
     Input Data: Enter a string (e.g., "Apple") in the request body.
     Execute: Click the blue "Execute" button to see the result.

+cmd
 - Method 2: Terminal (curl)
   Open a new terminal window while the server is running.
   Windows (cmd):
   cmd
   curl -X POST "127.0.0.1" -H "Content-Type: application/json" -d "\"My Item\"" Use code with caution.

+cmd
 Mac / Linux (bash):
 bash
 curl -X POST "127.0.0.1" \